AvijitBag07/inline_PTX/guided_inline_PTX_SYCLMigrated/README.md

 | Time to complete       | 15 minutes
 | Category               | Concepts and Functionality

->**Note**: This sample is migrated from NVIDIA CUDA sample.
+>**Note**: This sample is migrated from the NVIDIA CUDA sample.
 See the [inlinePTX](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/inlinePTX) sample in the NVIDIA/cuda-samples GitHub.

 ## Purpose

-inlinePTX is a simulation of PTX command (mov.u32) in kernels.
-The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.
+inlinePTX is a simulation of the PTX command (mov.u32) in kernels.

 > **Note**: The sample used the open-source [SYCLomatic tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html) that assists developers in porting CUDA code to SYCL code.
 To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 You can also use the [Intel® DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html#gs.5g2aqn) available to augment Base Toolkit.